Gaurav9540/K8s/README.md

  *1. Kubelet*
  - Talks to the API server on the control plane.
  - Receives PodSpecs and ensures the containers described are running and healthy.
- - Monitors the state of the pods and reports back to the control plane.
+ - Monitors the state of the pods and reports back to the control plane.   <br>
 📌 Think of it as the node-level manager for containers.

 *2. Container Runtime*